marcelharing/osm-bike-analysis/README.md

 # OpenStreetMap Bike Analysis
 **This programme allows you to easily perform quality checks on bicycle networks and automatically merge two different datasets.
 It is focused on Austria, but with OpenStreetMap data it can be used worldwide.**

-**To use the notebooks, simply launch them with Google Colab or Binder.
-This will allow you to use the notebooks in your browser.**

 <img src="https://i.imgur.com/ML4PBFf.jpeg" alt="drawing" width="430"/><img src="https://i.imgur.com/HB73o3U.gif" alt="drawing" width="385"/>

-Google Colab is more powerful than Binder, but you need your Google account to run the notebook.
-For more information and a full documentation, please refer to the [Wiki](https://github.com/marcelharing/osm-bike-analysis/wiki).

 | Notebook | Description | Google Colab | Binder |
 | -------- | ----------- | ------------ | ------ |